More space for cyclists and pedestrians on Van Woustraat

 Preventing through traffic

 The ban on through traffic was initially enforced only with signs.
 But even a few months after the opening of the renovated street, not all motorists (and their navigation devices) had realized this.
 Traffic controllers needed to be present regularly.
-Since this summer, there are bollards on the section where cars are not allowed to pass.
+In August, bollards have been placed on the section where cars are not allowed to pass.
 That is a trial for a year.
 It seems to work reasonably well.

-In addition to the ‘filter’ on the Van Woustraat, there is also no more through traffic possible on adjacent Hemonylaan.
-Groot: ‘These measures fit into the larger plan to give the entire northern part of the neighbourhood (de Pijp) a car-quiet design.’
-Through traffic should use the main car routes, Hobbemakade and Amsteldijk
+In addition to the ‘filter’ on Van Woustraat, through traffic on adjacent Hemonylaan is made impossible as well.
+Groot: ‘These measures fit into the larger plan to give the entire northern part of the neighbourhood (de Pijp) a car-quiet design.
+Through traffic should use the main car routes, Hobbemakade and Amsteldijk.’

 Stressful

-For decades, Van Woustraat was at the top of the list of most stressful streets for cyclists in Amsterdam.
+For decades, Van Woustraat was one of the most stressful streets for cyclists in Amsterdam.
 The narrow northern part with many cars, both moving and parked, was particularly notorious.
 The street is an important bicycle connection between the south of the city and the city centre.
 To move around (wrongly) parked cars, cyclists needed to cross the tram rails.
-That is risky as the wheels of a bicycle can end up in them, resulting in a fall.
-And that is extra stressful when cars are coming.
+That is risky as the wheels of a bicycle can end up in them, resulting in fall.
+That is extra stressful when cars are coming.

-In the renovated Van Woustraat, there is mostly still room, even if a car is wrongly parked on the bicycle lane, so that swerving over the tram rails is no longer necessary.
+In renovated Van Woustraat, there is most of the times enough room.
+Even if a car is wrongly parked on the bicycle lane.
+Then, swerving over the tram rails is no longer necessary.